ethanjones-git/simple-ml/README.md

 I present my python code written in OOP used for the predictive model.

 This does not include the application and source file.
-That instread queries csvs generated from this code.
+That instead queries .csvs generated from this code.